joshua-ht-cho/yammer_engagement_analysis/README.md

 # yammer_engagement_analysis
 Analysis of Yammer data to identify causes of decreasing user engagement in 2022.
-Interactive Tableau dashboard can be found here.
+Interactive Tableau dashboard can be found [here](https://public.tableau.com/views/YammerUserEngagementDashboard/UserEngagementDashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ## Summary of Insights
 ### Problem Overview:
 - Weekly active users steadily increased from May to July 2022.
-- However, August saw a ***19% decrease*** in engagment over four weeks.
+- However, August saw a ***19% decrease*** in engagement over four weeks.

 ### Analysis:
 - Daily signups (new users) increased at a regular rate.